gpx1000/Vulkan-Tutorial/en/01_Overview.md

 ### Coding conventions

-All of the Vulkan functions, enumerations and structs are defined in the `vulkan.h` header, which is included in the [Vulkan SDK](https://lunarg.com/vulkan-sdk/) developed by LunarG.
+All the Vulkan functions, enumerations and structs are defined in the `vulkan.h` header, which is included in the [Vulkan SDK](https://lunarg.com/vulkan-sdk/) developed by LunarG.
 We'll look into installing this SDK in the next chapter.